About Brother Wolf

 Brother Wolf Animal Rescue provides the resources and lifesaving programs to build No-Kill communities.

-Through adoption and pet retention programs, two low-cost mobile spay and neuter clinics, lifesaving shelter transfer partnerships, extensive volunteer and foster networks, a trap-neuter-vaccinate-return program for community cats, and a northern shelter animal transport program, Brother Wolf Animal Rescue now impacts the lives of thousands of animals each year in Western NC.
+Through adoption and pet retention programs, two low-cost mobile spay and neuter clinics, lifesaving shelter transfer partnerships, extensive volunteer and foster networks, and a trap-neuter-return program for community cats, Brother Wolf Animal Rescue impacts the lives of thousands of animals each year in the Western North Carolina region.

 Location & Hours

 Asheville NC, 28803

 Thursday: 11AM – 6PM

 Saturday: 11AM – 6PM

 101: Adopt a Pet / Surrender an Animal / General Questions